Tehsapper/forex-proxy/forex-mtl/README.md

 Such cache is easier to set up, manage and reason about, compared to an external one (e.g. Redis).

 However, this means that exchange rates cache is not shared between proxy instances.
-This will be a problem if scalability is required -- only 3 proxy instances can be run in parallel with current implementation, consuming at least `864` OneFrame API requests per day.
+If scalability is required, then external distributed cache must be used -- currently only 3 proxy instances can be run in parallel, consuming at least `864` OneFrame API requests per day.

-Also, if too many restarts are triggered, then API call limit might also be depleted.
+Additionally, if too many restarts are triggered, then API call limit might also be depleted.

 Refresh period is set to a bit lower duration (4:50) than desired TTL to compensate for possible network delays.

+All cached rates have TTL expiry of 5 minutes, in order not to serve stale data and to fulfill the requirements.

 ### Error Handling

-In current implementation, Forex proxy Rates requests have only one failure mode (rate cache miss, or "no exchange rate"), as all requests to OneFrame API are done in separate independent context.
+In current implementation, Forex proxy Rates requests have only one observable failure mode (rate cache miss, or "no exchange rate"), as all requests to OneFrame API are done in a separate, independent context.

-Observability could be possibly improved if Rates API returned last encountered error, though it is up to debate whether downstream clients should be aware of OneFrame quotas and its existence in general.
+Observability could be improved if Rates API returned last encountered error, though it is up to debate whether downstream clients should be aware of OneFrame quotas and its existence in general.
+For example, signalling that some cached currency rate has expired is not very useful.

 After all, it is probably best to leave mitigations to these problems to proxy itself, as it was created specifically to circumvent them.
 And if Forex proxy is deemed a standalone currency exchange service, then OneFrame is merely an opaque upstream provider.